School Field Trips

 Shiva Robotics Academy is conveniently located on Beach Blvd, at the junction where Hogan road meets Beach Blvd, very close to Parental Home Road.
 It is a very bright yellow stand-alone building on the service road.
 Our facility has a prominent sign board to help your field trip bus find us easily.

-Shiva Robotics Academy ( SRA ) Field Trip
+Shiva Robotics Academy ( SHIVA ) Field Trip

 Frequently Asked Questions

-What are the dates/times SRA could host a field trip?
+What are the dates/times SHIVA could host a field trip?

 What will be the cost to my school for a visit?